darkseid208/FaceDetection-Attendance-System/README.md

 - Login Authentication System for Students and Teachers
 - Clean and responsive GUI built with CustomTkinter
 - SQLite, JSON, and CSV data storage support

-## Project Overview

-The system provides two separate dashboards: one for teachers and one for students.
-Teachers can manage all students, capture faces, train recognition data, and view attendance logs.
-Students can log in to track their attendance progress via graphs and detailed statistics.

-The system automatically detects faces using the webcam, compares them with the trained encodings, and marks attendance instantly.

 ## Technologies Used